deepskies/DeepAstroUDA/README.md

 | [GalaxyZoo2](https://data.galaxyzoo.org) | GalazyZoo2 10-class data (SDSS wide field and Stripe 82 coadded-depth deep field)|
 | [DeepAdversaries](https://zenodo.org/record/5514180#.Y2FkZC-B2_w) | Simulated LSST mocks after 1 and 10 years of observing (3 classes: spiral, elliptical, merging galaxy)|

-Exact datasets (LSST mocks, SDSS wide and deep field and DeCALS) we use in our work can be found on [Zenodoo](https://doi.org/10.5281/zenodo.7473597).
+Exact datasets (LSST mocks, SDSS wide and deep field and DeCALS data) we use in our work can be found on [Zenodoo](https://doi.org/10.5281/zenodo.7473597).

 Along with the datasets above, an available configuration file template is available for new datasets.
 If a configuration file is not included at run-time, a configuration file of the same format will be output at the end of training.